DeMarcoLab/fibsem/README.md

 - Recreation of a slice and view program in ~50 lines of code.

 Lithography
-- An example of how to perform the milling of a lithography profile using a bitmap pattern.
+- Milling of a lithography profile using a bitmap pattern.

 ## Docs